Offbeatmammal/GridBuddy/README.md

 Allows organizers to define multiple races within an event, create a list of grid officials, populate original race grids following qualifying with immediate distribution.

+Grids are currently entered using a bulk form (which, similar to grid sheet layouts, orients to match grid sheets for the event), Ideally this would be an automated input from Natsoft etc.

 Once a grid has been created, the Grid Chief can assign team members to specific rows (and green flag)

-Marshalling teams can mark cars present or scratched simply by tapping on the car, without having to communicate via radio to Grid officials
+Marshalling teams can mark cars present or scratched simply by tapping on the car, without having to communicate via radio to Grid officials.

-Grid officials can mark vehicles as scratched or starting from lane (so not expected to appear on Grid) Grid officials can also tap the flags at the end of the grid and nominate cars to start from Rear of Grid - entering the number of an existing car will leave a 'shadow' in its original position and a duplicate shown at the end of the field.
+Grid officials can mark vehicles as scratched or starting from lane (so not expected to appear on Grid).

+Grid officials can also tap the flags at the end of the grid and nominate cars to start from Rear of Grid - entering the number of an existing car will leave a 'shadow' in its original position and a duplicate shown at the end of the field.
 A tap on the original position will prompt to return the car to that place on the grid (rather than change status).
 (Note: you cannot change the status of a car that's not in it's original grid position)